-This topic covers some common issues that have been encountered when using Analytics as the reporting source for Target (A4T).
+This topic covers some common issues that have been encountered when using Adobe Analytics as the reporting source for Adobe Target (A4T).

-There are several reasons why this could happen:
+There are several reasons why data shows as “unspecified” could happen:

 Classification in Target hasn’t fully processed.

-Classification generally takes between 24 and 72 hours to classify reports after the first save.
+Classification generally takes from 24 through 72 hours to classify reports after the first save.

 The report suite doesn’t contain any data, but Target has tried to classify hits.
 Target cannot classify data until the first hit occurs.